jagrutidesale04/Shiksha/README.md

 # 📚 Shiksha
+Student dropout rates in India remain a significant challenge, particularly at the secondary education level.
+Factors such as socio-economic disparities, lack of infrastructure, and limited access to quality education contribute to this issue.
+The National Education Policy (NEP) 2020 emphasizes the need for inclusive, equitable, and quality education, aiming for universal access and improved retention rates. ​
+Extramarks.
-Shiksha is a technology-driven initiative designed to address these challenges by leveraging Artificial Intelligence (AI), mobile applications, and digital platforms to identify at-risk students, provide personalized support, and engage communities, thereby enhancing student retention and supporting a holistic approach to education
+Shiksha is a technology-driven initiative designed to address these challenges by leveraging Artificial Intelligence (AI), mobile applications, and digital platforms to identify at-risk students, provide personalized support, and engage communities, thereby enhancing student retention and supporting a holistic approach to education.
 ## 🚀 Description
 Student dropout rates in India are influenced by socio-economic and educational factors, disproportionately affecting marginalized communities.
 Reducing dropout rates is essential for equitable education and socio-economic development.
 The National Education Policy (NEP) 2020 highlights the need to address student retention and ensure quality education at least up to the secondary level.